 As is the case with any investment, there is always a level of assumed risk -- and the real estate projects we help make possible are no exception.
-At GROUNDFLOOR, the individuals who invest and borrow with us are our top priority, and we’re always working with their best interests in mind.
+At GROUNDFLOOR, the individuals who invest and borrow with us are our top priority, and we always work with their best interests in mind.
 We do everything in our power to ensure our borrowers’ projects are successful, and this in turn drives value to our investors.

 On August 18, 2017, GROUNDFLOOR closed on a loan secured by property on 2669 Ferris Road in Ohio.
-We extended a 12-month, deferred-payment loan, and in accordance with the standard loan underwriting factors and metrics we employ, we assigned the loan a “D” grade with associated 14.5% interest rate.
+We gave a 12-month, deferred-payment loan, and in accordance with the standard loan underwriting factors and metrics we employ, we assigned the loan a “D” grade with associated 14.5% interest rate.
 The purpose of the loan was to finance renovation of the property.
 As is normally the case, repayment of the loan was expected through a sale of the renovated property.
 The loan was expected to repay in August of 2018.

 The renovation project was progressing well during the latter half of 2017, but on January 9, 2018, the borrower informed our Asset Management team that a tree had fallen on the back of the house, causing extensive damage.
 After this initial contact, the borrower went silent, providing no communication or updates about the project despite our efforts to reach out.